queryluke/masseffect-5e/static/data/tools/brewers_supplies.md

 process of brewing purifies water.
 Brewing beer, mead, or wine takes weeks of fermentation, but only a few hours of work.
 You can further distill fermented beverages to create liquor.

 __Components__.
-A large glass jug, a quantity of hops, a siphon, and several feet of tubing, bottles, and a distiller.
+A large glass jug, a quantity of hops, a siphon, and several meters of tubing, bottles, and a distiller.

 __History__.
 Proficiency with brewer's supplies gives you additional insight on Intelligence (History) checks concerning events that involve alcohol as a significant element.